awesomebytes/alienware15r3_ubuntu14/README.md

 ```
 It will remove `bumblebee bumblebee-nvidia primus`.

-Now we reinstall the nvidia-367 driver.
+Now we reinstall the nvidia-367 driver. **Update**: for the latest version of CUDA it forced me to upgrade to nvidia-375.
+It works nicely, so this command may need to upgrade to this driver.
 ```
 sudo apt-get install --reinstall nvidia-367
 ```